khval/utf8_library/README.md

 This library is for AmigaOS4.1 FE

+I have open sourced it, so more eyes can look at code, make sure its bug free, and contribute to it, if there anything might be useful.

+It’s under LGPL so if your making changes your supposed to contribute your changes back, you can distribute library.
+LGPL was choosen so you distribute with your commercial or game or program.

-It can be rewritten for AROS, MorphOS, older AmigaOS 3.x,
+It can be rewritten for AROS, MorphOS, older AmigaOS 3.x.

 I’m rewetting some parts to make it more portable, but I don’t wont waste time on ports to other operating systems,